 Lately I’ve been wondering what to do in the mornings with my one year old while her brother is at playgroup.
-She’s dropped her nap and suddenly I’m back in the stage where I wonder what we used to do!
+She’s dropped her nap and suddenly I’m back in the stage where I’m in desperate need of some activities for toddlers!
 I can’t sit around the whole time playing with toys so I thought it would be fun to do some kind of craft.
 Obviously at one it’s all about the experience rather than the finished product but I wanted it to look like ‘something’ if you know what I mean!
 Sea crafts for kids are perfect for stuff like this as there is no right place to put things and everything is the right way up underwater.
 This ocean themed toddler art kept her entertained for ages and it kept me busy too!

 Coloured Card or Paper